 I’d love to know what your thoughts are on this topic.
 Imposter syndrome can affect anyone, regardless of your profession.
 If you’ve been feeling this way then I’d love to hear from you.
 I honestly think that the more we discuss it as an issue, the less overwhelming it may feel for us as a digital community.

-Let me know in the comments below, or as always, you can catch up with me over on Twitter.
-If you’ve found this post helpful or interesting, I’d love it if you’d give it a share.
+Let me know in the comments below.
+If you’ve found this post helpful or interesting, I’d love it if you’d give it a share or pin it on Pinterest.

 As always, my posts on Actual Ar are free to enjoy and hopefully of interest to you, but if you’d like to support me for any reason then you can buy me a cuppa here, and alongside the supporter-only goodies I post on Ko-Fi, you’ll also have my everlasting gratitude, love and devotion.
 So that’s nice.